Professor of Music

 If you have questions regarding Western's Music admissions process, please contact the undergraduate advisor for the Department of Music.

 The Department of Music reserves the right to prioritize students on any class wait list based on graduation date or program.
-If you have been waitlisted for a class and are concerned about its effects on your potential graduation date, please contact the course's instructor as soon as possible.
+If you have been waitlisted for a class and are concerned about its effects on your potential graduation date, please contact the program coordinator.